 Dream feeding is one of those terms that gets tossed around so much that everyone assumes that everyone else knows the exact meaning of the term.
-Yet when you dig a little deeper, you realize that people have WILDLY different definitions of the same exact word!
+Yet when you dig a little deeper, you realize that people have WILDLY different definitions of the same exact term!

 Some babies respond beautifully to a dream feed, especially those with reflux!
-From about 7pm on through to about 2 or 3am, the body is flooded with the hormone melatonin.
+From about 7pm on through to about 2 or 3am, the body is flooded with the melatonin.
 Melatonin is responsible for many things, chief amongst them making the body feel drowsy and relaxing the long muscles (abs, legs, and arms).
-Since the abdominal muscles are relaxed, it’s common for babies with a lot of reflux to tolerate a dreamfeed without spitting up, and without needing to be burped or held upright afterwards.
+Since the abdominal muscles are relaxed, it’s common for babies with a lot of reflux to tolerate a dream feed without spitting up, and possibly without needing to be burped or held upright afterwards.
 I can speak to this from personal experience with my own extremely reflux-y, wholly unmedicated daughter.
 Since the concern for calorie intake is so high with reflux babies, dream feeds can be especially useful for them.